 We focus on two main GCR scenarios: GCIL and ASRS (see introduction).
 We obtained yield losses for GCIL scenarios from Moersdorf et al. (2024).
-Moersdorf et al (2024) assumed that if a GCIL happens, this will result in a global stop in the production of agricultural inputs like fuel, pesticides and fertilisers.
+Moersdorf et. al (2024) assumed that if a GCIL happens, this will result in a global stop in the production of agricultural inputs like fuel, pesticides and fertilisers.
 Based on this they split their simulations into two phases.
 Phase 1 is the first year after GCIL with some stocks for fuel, pesticides and fertilisers remaining, while phase 2 simulates all following years, where all stocks are depleted.
 For our analysis, we used the phase 2 data to focus on the lowest yields.
 Since it is only available on a global (with a 5 arcmin resolution) and continental scale, we averaged the yield losses from global data for all points in each country.
-The resulting mean values of yield reduction differ slightly from the ones stated in Moersdorf et al. (2024) because 1) Moersdorf et al., assigned weights by pre-catastrophe productivity, while we did not apply any weights to ensure comparability with the nuclear war climate data and 2) we aggregate on country level first instead of taking a global average.
+The resulting mean values of yield reduction differ slightly from the ones stated in Moersdorf et al. (2024) because: 1) Moersdorf et al., assigned weights using pre-catastrophe productivity, but as the nuclear war data is not productivity weighted, we used Moersdorf et al's unweighted data to ensure comparability between the two scenarios.
+The wider yield change distribution under ASRS compared to GCIL thus reflects genuine scenario differences rather than methodological artifacts.
+2) In our model, the connections between countries are based on the actual amount traded (corrected for re-exports).
+Weighting the yield changes by their productivity would thus skew the results.
+Also, we aggregate on country level first instead of taking a global average.
 The scenario by Moersdorf et al. likely would have wide ranging consequences for society beyond yield impacts, as it assumes a disruption of the industrial base.
 These further disruptions are not modelled here.

 For ASRSs we used the country-level nuclear war crop modelling data from Xia et al., (2022).
 We used nuclear war as a proxy for all ASRSs because nuclear war has the best climate model data available (Coupe et al., 2019), and the global impact on climate is possibly similar across different ASRS scenarios with similar magnitude.
 We used data for the third year after the nuclear war, as this represents the year with the lowest yields.
 To make the scenario more comparable with the GCIL scenario, we used the 37 teragram (Tg) scenario from Xia et al. (2022) as the main comparison.
-This is meant to simulate a nuclear war between India and Pakistan with 250 nuclear weapons of 100 kt explosive yield each.
+This is meant to simulate a nuclear war between India and Pakistan with 250 nuclear weapons of 100 kt explosive yield each and would thus equal a total of 25 megatons of TNT.
 In this scenario, some of the smaller and hotter countries experience increases in yield due to a better climate, and the climate model used with a horizontal resolution of 2 degrees cannot resolve such small countries correctly.
 Thus, we limit this effect to a maximum value compared to current yields to avoid unrealistically high values (Wheat: 100 %, Rice: 132 %, Soya Beans: 79 %, Maize: 129 %).
-Since more accurate crop growing models are not available for nuclear war, we determine this upper limit as the Q3+1.5(Q3-Q1), where Q1 and Q3 are the 1st and 3rd quartile respectively, of the data presented in Xia et al. (2022) (Tukey, 1977).
+Since more accurate crop growing models are not available for nuclear war, we determine this upper limit as the Q3+1.5(Q3-Q1), where Q1 and Q3 are the 1st and 3rd quartile respectively (Tukey, 1977), of the data presented in Xia et al. (2022).
 Xia et al. (2022) did only model spring wheat.
 We are assuming here that spring wheat can be used as a proxy for wheat in general.